ParsaDdshi/CityInfo_WebApi/README.md

 # City Info API
- This project implemented with asp.net core web api, this api returns cities and their point of intersets and you can do CRUD operations with it.
+ This project implemented with asp.net core web api, api returns cities and their point of intersets and you can do CRUD operations with it.
 Documentation implemented with swagger.

 > [!WARNING]
 The information in the database is not complete, so you must enter your data.